 Mount Victory today has established a reputation as a destination for antique and craft shopping, a charming walkable village with a historic business block where people come to shop, eat, train watch, enjoy a slower pace and friendly people.
-The town celebrated it’s Sesquicentennial in 2001 and the celebration.
-Annual events include the Harvest Fest, Christmas Open House, Memorial Day Car Show, Mopar Car Show, Harvest Fest & Craft Show.
-Ridgemont Elementary is located in the town and includes grades Kindergarten through 6th.
-Mount Victory also includes 2 churches, The Methodist Church and The Church of Christ.
+Annual events include the Village Park Easter Egg Hunt, Memorial Day Vintage Car Show, and the Antique Shop’s Christmas Open House.
+Mount Victory also include Ridgemont School, as well as 2 churches: The Methodist Church and The Church of Christ.
 The town also includes 4 eateries, The Belle Acre, Gopher Pizza, The Plaza Inn and the Mt.
 Victory Drive Thru.
 Mount Victory sits on the well traveled State Route 31 and is intersected by a main CRX rail line.

 Other pioneers began to move into the area, but we will concentrate on the Dille brothers: Cyrus, Amos, Abraham, and Samuel.
 Cyrus came to the township in November, 1830, and bought land on which Mt.
 Victory was to be founded.
 He had 11 children, the firstborn being Ezra, who would later lay out the town of Mt.
 Victory.
 Samuel came here at the same time as Cyrus as a single man, returned home to marry, and lived in Hale Township for a short time.
 He later moved to Iowa.
 Abraham moved here in 1834 and stayed for the rest of his life which ended in 1883.
 Amos arrived here in 1884 but only stayed for a short time.
 In 1833, the county was growing and it was separated from Logan County to organize its own government.
 Kenton was chosen as the seat of the county and the first elections of county officials were held the same year.
 After all of this, the settlement of Hale Township proceded more rapidly.